ansible/molecule/README.rst

    :target: LICENSE
    :alt: Repository License

-Molecule is designed to aid in the development and testing of `Ansible`_ roles including support for multiple instances, operating system distributions, virtualization providers, scenarios, and test frameworks.
-Molecule is opinionated.
-By being opinionated Molecue aims to enforce a common way in which roles are written and maintained.
+Molecule is designed to aid in the development and testing of `Ansible`_ roles.
+Molecule provides support for testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.
+Molecule is opinionated in order to encourage an approach that results in consistently developed roles that are well-written, easily understood and maintained.

 Molecule uses `Ansible`_ `playbooks`_ to exercise the `role`_ and its associated tests.
-Molecule supports any provider [#]_ `Ansible`_ supports.
+Molecule supports any provider [#]_ that `Ansible`_ supports.

 .. [#]

-   This could be bare metal, virtual, cloud, or containers.
-So long as accessbible through an Ansible supported connection.
+   Providers can be bare-metal, virtual, cloud or containers.
+If Ansible can use it, Molecule can test it.
 Molecule simply leverages Ansible's module system to manage instances.

 .. _`playbooks`: https://docs.ansible.com/ansible/playbooks.html
 .. _`role`: http://docs.ansible.com/ansible/playbooks_roles.html